markstanden/sudoku-verifier/README.md

 ## Furthering the project

+### Functional Programming

+More and more of the functionality of the app was moved (and is continuing to move) to smaller static stateless functions.
+These are highly reliable single use functions that can be heavily tested to ensure they work as expected, with no side effects.

+### Unit Testing

+Further to the end-to-end testing of the original project, there are unit tests covering most of the functionality of the app.
+The majority of these tests were written first, with edge cases and exception checks added as the method was complete.

+I find this a quick way to work, as it requires the functionality of the method to be thought through before starting to code.

+### Generic Abstract Grid Superclass

+Converting the Grid implementation to a Generic Abstract class could allow the grid to be used in future projects, and presented many challenges due to the way Java handles generics and primitive values.
+Also, Array creation with Generics throws a compiler error, so major refactoring was required.

 ### Servlet

 Originally the verifier used the console as a means of communication, but I wrote a little servlet to send and receive grids.